leslychao/datapulse/docs/frontend/frontend-design-direction.md

 ### WebSocket real-time updates

-- Grid rows update in place (no full reload) when sync completes.
+- Grid rows update in place (no full reload) when data changes.
-- New pricing decisions appear in working queue without page refresh.
+- New items appear in lists/queues without page refresh.
 - Status bar sync times update live.
 - Subtle flash animation (background color pulse once) on updated rows — only when row is visible.